-Google Search Suggestions are search terms and phrases recommended by the search engine as the user begins typing in a search query.
-Due to its reliance on algorithmic decision-making, the feature has gained notoriety for generating comically irrelevant, and sometimes controversial, search suggestions.
+Google Search Suggestions, also known as Search Google or Type a URL, are search terms and phrases recommended by the search engine Google as the user begins typing in a search query.
+Due to its reliance on algorithmic decision-making, the feature has gained notoriety for generating comically irrelevant and sometimes controversial search suggestions, as well as people using Photoshop to create them into memes.

 On August 25, 2008, Google added a feature to their search box that offers searches similar to the one you're typing.
 The search suggestion feature had been in development since 2004.
 Google outlined three ways search suggestions would help users: by helping them formulate queries, reduce spelling errors and save keystrokes.
 In a post on their official blog announcing the release of the feature to all Google users they explained: